-In case of an accident, participants in the transport of dangerous substances are obliged to immediately inform the MoI (112) and provide all information necessary to take appropriate measures.
-In the event of an accident for which there is an obligation to report, the carrier, safety advisor or the transport organizer must submit the prescribed report to the MoSTI.
+In case of an accident, participants in the transport of dangerous substances are obliged to immediately inform the Ministry of the Interior (MoI) (112) and provide all information necessary to take appropriate measures.
+In the event of an accident for which there is an obligation to report, the carrier, safety advisor or the transport organizer must submit the prescribed report to the Ministry of Sea, Transport, and Infrastructure (MoSTI).